 Megan is a parent, mental health counselor, parent educator, and climate justice activist in Seattle, Washington.
 Megan brings her training and experience in perinatal mental health and trauma sensitive care to support families and young people in understanding and responding to the climate crisis with emotional responsiveness, empowerment, civic engagement, and whole family well being. *co-founder firstname.lastname@example.org

 Heather is a parent, climate scientist, climate justice activist, chemistry professor and researcher in Seattle, Washington.
-She has a PhD in Chemistry and conducted her post-doctoral atmospheric chemistry research with the UW Program on Climate Change.
-Her current National Science Foundation supported research, Climate Justice in Undergraduate STEM Incorporating Civic Engagement (C-JUSTICE), focuses on improving undergraduate STEM education through the integration of climate justice, equity, and civic engagement across STEM and humanities curriculum. *co-founder email@example.com
+She has a PhD in Chemistry and conducted her post-doctoral atmospheric chemistry research with the University of Washington Program on Climate Change.
+Her current National Science Foundation research project, Climate Justice in Undergraduate STEM Incorporating Civic Engagement (C-JUSTICE), focuses on improving undergraduate STEM education through the integration of climate justice, equity, and civic engagement across the humanities, arts, and STEM curriculum. *co-founder email@example.com

 A renowned singer known by his first name alone, Raffi was a pioneer in quality recordings for children on his independent label, Troubadour.
 For millions of fans, Raffi’s music was the soundtrack of their childhoods, and they took his signature song “Baby Beluga” to heart.
 These “beluga grads” now share his award-winning music with their own children.
 In a career spanning five decades, Raffi has refused all commercial endorsement offers and has never taken part in advertising to children, and in 2006 was awarded the Fred Rogers Integrity Award for this work.